Chemische Werke Kluthe: Foundation and company structure

-In 1954, the company bought its first property in Gottlieb-Daimler-Straße, Heidelberg (Germany), and installed a small distillation unit to recover organic solvents.
-The idea of supplying chemicals and recovering valuable resources from residual materials led to the development of the firm's "5-C-Concept": Cut, Clean, Coat, Conserve, Clear.
+In 1954, the company acquired property on Gottlieb-Daimler-Straße in Heidelberg (Germany), where a small distillation plant was installed for the regeneration of organic solvents.
+This location now serves as the administrative headquarters of the Kluthe Group.

+The idea of supplying chemicals and recovering valuable resources from residual materials led to the development of the firm's "5-C-Concept": cut, clean, coat, conserve, and clear.